FAQs

 1. What are these claims about?

-We are seeking justice and compensation for all affected who have suffered serious financial loss and who never gave their fully informed consent to the making or receipt of payments to their lawyers.
+We are seeking justice and compensation for all affected who have suffered serious financial loss and who never gave their fully informed consent to payments made to their lawyers by CPA Global.

 2. Who are CPA Global/Clarivate?